John Michael Steiner

-John Michael Steiner (born 3 August 1925 in Prague; died 6 May 2014 in Novato, California) was a Czech-American Sociologist and Holocaust researcher.
+John Michael Steiner (3 August 1925 in Prague, Czechoslovakia – 6 May 2014, Novato, California) was a Czech-born American sociologist and Holocaust researcher.

 Biography

 John M. Steiner was the son of bank procurator Kurt J. Steiner and his wife Ilse (née von Ornstein).
 He was brought up as a Christian in Prague and attended an English nursery, a German primary school and the Czech Neruda Realgymnasium (grammar school).
 Steiner was persecuted by the National Socialist regime because his grandparents were Jewish.
 After the attempt on the life of deputy Reich Protector Reinhard Heydrich in 1942, Steiner was arrested and imprisoned in a series of concentration camps: in Theresienstadt, Auschwitz-Birkenau, Blechhammer, Reichenbach) and finally Dachau, where he was liberated by American troops in 1945.
 His mother and other family members were murdered in Auschwitz; his father survived.

 After returning to Prague he was able to take his Abitur (university entrance exams) and went on to study medicine at Charles University in Prague from 1946 to 1949.
 He received a Jan Masaryk scholarship but came into political conflict with the new Communist regime and was temporarily imprisoned.
 Steiner therefore left Prague and emigrated to Australia, where he studied German philology and psychology at Melbourne University and worked as an interpreter for, and adviser to, immigrants.
 He graduated in 1952 with a BA.
 A scholarship enabled him to travel to the United States in 1952, where he earned his MA in sociology and German philology at the University of Missouri in Columbia, Missouri, in 1955.
 He then became an adviser in a state institution for the mentally handicapped and in the Californian prison of San Quentin.
 He taught at the School of Speech, University of California, Berkeley from 1956 to 1959, and became a US citizen in 1958.

 In 1962 he went to Freiburg, Germany, to obtain material for his dissertation on the social structure and interpersonal relationships in National Socialist (Nazi) concentration camps.
 Steiner worked freelance at Freiburg's Arnold Bergstraesser Institute from 1963 to 1964 and initiated new approaches regarding the rehabilitation of criminals at Freiburg Prison using group counselling – in collaboration with the Institute for Criminology and the Institute for Psychology at Albert Ludwigs University of Freiburg.
 A scholarship from the Alexander von Humboldt Foundation enabled him to complete his first research project with the dissertation entitled Power Politics and Social Change in National Socialist Germany.
 A Process of Escalation into Mass Destruction.
 His Doctorate was supervised by the sociologist Emeritus Professor Eduard Baumgarten in Freiburg.
 Steiner was appointed Professor of Sociology at Sonoma State University, California, in 1968, where he taught until achieving Emeritus status in 1997.
 Subsequent research projects in Germany and Austria were financed with grants from the Fulbright Commission in 1974/1975 and the Alexander von Humboldt Foundation in 1981/1982.
 Steiner was awarded the German Federal Cross of Merit in 2004 in honour of his research.